It’s a metaphor, but with possible real-world consequences.

 Raising the price of electricity sounds like a solution, but the likely effect is that cryptocurrency value would increase as well, continuing to make large-scale mining operations lucrative.

-Other blockchain and cryptocurrency technologies are experimenting with less resource-intensive solutions to the problem that the calculations solve, but so far, there’s no clear winner.
+Other blockchain and cryptocurrency technologies4 are experimenting with less resource-intensive solutions to the problem, but so far, there’s no clear winner.

 It would appear this game will be with us for a while.